eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 | **No core (D)TLS modifications** | Only `cmw_attestation` extension |
 | **Mutual attestation support** | Symmetric client/server attestation procedures |

-## The SPIFFE/SPIRE Framework {#the-spiffespire-framework}
+## The SPIFFE/SPIRE Framework {\#the-spiffespire-framework}

-ECA can serve as a node attestor for the SPIFFE/SPIRE framework.
-While SPIFFE/SPIRE includes platform-specific node attestors, it relies on extensible plugins for custom environments.
-An ECA-based node attestor can be implemented for environments where provider metadata is insufficient or transports are constrained.
+The ECA protocol is designed to complement and enhance the SPIFFE/SPIRE framework by providing a standardized, interactive protocol for node attestation.
+SPIFFE/SPIRE's extensible node attestor architecture provides a clear integration path for new attestation methods, and ECA offers a mechanism specifically designed for environments where provider metadata is insufficient or unavailable.

-In these environments without a hardware root of trust, the primary software-based method for bootstrapping identity in SPIRE is the Join Token.
-This creates a significant security trade-off.
+For environments lacking a hardware root of trust, SPIRE's primary software-based bootstrap method is the Join Token.
+As a bearer token, its security model relies on the confidentiality of the token during delivery; if the token is intercepted or leaked, an attacker can use it to enroll a rogue workload.

-The Join Token is a **bearer token**, and its security model rests on the secure delivery of the token.
-If the token is intercepted or leaked, an attacker can use it to enroll a rogue workload.
+The ECA identity bootstrap procedure presents a path for a next-generation, built-in SPIRE node attestor that operates without bearer tokens.
+By implementing ECA natively, the SPIRE agent could act as the ECA Attester and the SPIRE server as the ECA Verifier.
+This would evolve the enrollment model by replacing the dependency on "possession of a secret" with a model based on an interactive, challenge-response proof of the compute instance's identity.
+This approach, which uses measurable properties of the instance itself, is designed to drastically reduce the risk of impersonation.

-ECA's identity bootstrap procedure offers a fundamentally more secure alternative by replacing this "possession of a secret" model with one based on verifiable proof of the compute instance's identity.
-Using measurable properties of the software instance itself (like its image digest), ECA generates a cryptographic proof that is bound to the compute instance, drastically reducing the risk of impersonation.
+Beyond initial bootstrapping, the ECA **attestation renewal procedure** offers a standardized mechanism for periodic, stateful health checks.
+A native ECA attestor could leverage this capability to provide continuous verification of workload integrity throughout its lifecycle, a critical requirement for modern infrastructure.

-In this pattern, ECA precedes or augments SPIRE node admission.
-An Attester would perform an ECA bootstrap procedure to obtain an AR.
-This AR is then provided as input to a custom SPIRE node-attestor plugin.
-The plugin validates the AR and extracts claims from it (e.g., `eca_uuid`, EUID, IHB) to use as SPIRE selectors for registration policy.
-Once the node is admitted, SPIRE issues SVIDs as usual.
+In this integrated model, a successful ECA bootstrap would conclude with an Attestation Result (AR) containing verifiable claims.
+The SPIRE server, acting as the Verifier, would validate this AR and use its claims (e.g., `eca_uuid`, EUID, `IHB`) as selectors for a secure registration policy, admitting the node to issue SVIDs as usual.

 ```
-# Example of SPIRE registration entry using ECA-derived selectors
+# Example of SPIRE registration entry using selectors from a native ECA attestor
 spire-server entry create -spiffeID "spiffe://example.org/my-service"
 \-parentID "spiffe://example.org/spire/agent/eca/\<verifier\_id\>"
 \-selector "eca:euid:a1b2c3d4..."